Python-Test-Engineer/yt-docker-to-go/fastapi/README.md

 # Hot reload of FastAPI

+Version no longer required in compose file.

+`compose.yaml` can replace `docker-compose.yaml` as default compose file.

 ### Tested 02JUL2024

 Based on https://www.youtube.com/watch?v=CzAyaSolZjY but I have split COPY into first time just requirements.txt to cache this and then another copy for rest of files.
 This prevents reinstalling requirments on rebuild when only the code changes.